-Have you ever thought about the reasons behind the decrease in the number of people speaking an indigenous language?
+Have you ever considered why there has been a decline in the number of individuals speaking an indigenous language?

 It's a complex issue that requires careful consideration and understanding of the various forces at play.